USC Law Professor, Local Advocacy Group Presenting Case for Juvenile Justice Reform to S.C. Legislators

 Another new report, “Effective Solutions to South Carolina’s Juvenile Justice Crisis: Safety, Rehabilitation, and Fiscal Responsibility,” provides a blueprint to build a model juvenile justice system–one that reduces repeat criminal activity by rehabilitating child offenders in smaller facilities, keeping children and juvenile justice staff safe, and more efficiently spending tax dollars.

-The report was written by Professor Josh Gupta-Kagan of the University of South Carolina School of Law, P&A senior attorney Nancy McCormick, and attorneys Robert Meriwether and Jase Glenn of Nelson Mullins Riley & Scarborough LLP.
+The report was written by Professor Josh Gupta-Kagan of the University of South Carolina School of Law, P&A senior attorney Nancy McCormick, and Nelson Mullins attorneys Robert Meriwether, Jase Glenn, Steven Joseph, and Peter Munk.
 The review of the state’s juvenile justice system and successful reforms in other states calls for reducing reliance on large facility expansions and focusing instead on more evidence-based interventions.
 The report also emphasizes the need for better mental health services for children in the juvenile justice system.

 “Children are not adults,” Ms. Prevost said.
 “The focus needs to be less on hiring more guards and using solitary confinement and more on developing proven systems that increase safety, provide treatment, and reduce recidivism.”